lyrasis/cspace-solr-ucb/README.md

 Other contents of the app_solr working directory (which includes the content of this GitHub directory):

-archive - junk. anything that might be needed for debugging or other purposes. checkstatus.sh - a script to display the contents of the UCB solr4 portals
+checkstatus.sh - a script to display the contents of the UCB solr4 portals
                  and the status of the last refresh jobs. one_job.sh - script to run all solr refresh and other extract processes.